kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 NAME              PROVISIONER                  AGE
 rook-ceph-block   rook-ceph.rbd.csi.ceph.com   61s
 ```

 > NOTE: Special attention to the pool name, it has to be the same as configured in the CephBlockPool.

-Now simply wait for the Ceph OSD's to finish provisioning and we'll be done with our Ceph deployment:
+Now, simply wait for the Ceph OSD's to finish provisioning and we'll be done with our Ceph deployment:

 ```sh
 [root@kv-master-00 ~]# watch  "kubectl -n rook-ceph get pods | grep rook-ceph-osd-prepare"